Relintai/Relintai/README.md

-Since I can only pin 6 repositories, and I have more stuff that might be of you interest now the appear in this readme instead.
+Since you can only pin 6 repositories and I have more stuff that might be of interest I'm using this file instead of pins.

 #### Games